-Exhibit has been previously filed with the United States Securities and Exchange Commission and is incorporated herein as an exhibit by reference to the prior filing.

-Compensatory Plan or Arrangement

-Exhibit omitted from the 2022 Annual Report to Shareholders.
+Exhibit has been previously filed with the United States Securities and Exchange Commission and is incorporated herein as an exhibit by reference Exhibit native deal periods of the prior filing.
+Compensatory Plan or Arrangement Exhibit omitted from the 2022 Annual Report to Shareholders.